Skip to main content

 Bearish Evening Doji Star

-A potential trend reversal pattern.
-Formed by a bullish candlestick, followed by a doji with a gap down, and then a strong bearish candlestick that closes well into the body of the first candle.
+A potential trend reversal down.
+A strong bullish candlestick is followed by a doji that gaps up, then a bearish candlestick that gaps down and pushes back into the first candle.

 Compact Name: Bearish Evening Doji Star, Bearish Evening Doji Star -1D